 Picking the best functional trainer is no easy task.
 They are not all equal and have different features and price ranges.

-To find the best functional trainer, we’ve scoured the internet to find 5 of the most impressive options.
-We also spoke to our in house personal trainers to get their opinion about them.
+To find the best functional trainer, I’ve spent 20 hours researching over 40 models.
+I also spoke to our in-house personal trainers to get their opinion about them.

-Our buyer’s guide contains more information about how we chose and explains which factors you need to consider when deciding on your purchase.
+The buyer’s guide later has more information about how we chose and explains which factors you need to consider when deciding on your purchase.

 5 Best Functional Trainer